image-size/image-size/Readme.md

 # Limitations

 1. **Partial File Reading**
    - Only reads image headers, not full files.
-When reading images from file, you can optionally pass a larger `maxInputSize` argument.
+The only exception is when `imageSizeFromFile` fails to read the image size from the initial 512kb of the file - in this case, a larger part of the file is re-read.
    - Some corrupted images might still report dimensions

 2. **SVG Limitations**